5Miro/sumomo-bot/README.md

 Sumomo **does not** store any other kind of personal information about the user.
 Understand that Sumomo works **through** the Discord API.

 Sumomo is **NOT** a public bot.
 Sumomo was built for personal use only.
-That means that whoever uses Sumomo must provide **their own** database through the enviromental variables.
+That means that whoever uses Sumomo's source code must provide **their own** app and database hosting.

 **3- Commands**